syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the navigation depth in DatePicker calendar.the option will not be applied if start option is lower than depth.
+Specifies the navigation depth in DatePicker calendar.
+This option is not applied when start option is lower than depth.
 Always set both and start and depth options.
 See <a href="global.html#Level">Level</a>